SMRTPZ/HELPBOX/README.md

-# HELPBOX
+# HELPBOX:fish:
-Here you can find information how to add and get projects from this repository
+Here you can find information on how to add and get projects from this repository

 ## First of all install [Github Console](https://git-scm.com/download/win) or [Github Desktop](https://desktop.github.com/) on your computer